-This is a great activity to teach children routines and help them to complete tasks during the lockdown period.
+This is a great activity to teach children routines and help them to complete tasks.
 Set rewards for them too, so if they complete all their tasks and look after their eggs all weekend, they get special chocolate on Sunday.

 Here is an easy homemade paint recipe for those who don’t have paint at home:

 Wishing you all a very Happy Easter.
-I hope you all enjoy this quality time together and make the most of being locked up with your loved ones!
+I hope you all enjoy this quality time together and make the most of being with your loved ones!

 If you’re looking for a few extra ideas to make Sunday special have a look at this.